01 Jul 2025

 This year Acorn crossed a milestone that matters more than any balance-sheet headline: NZ $20 million in cumulative distributions to charities and community groups across the Western Bay of Plenty.
 Half of that support has been delivered in just the last three years, a sign of how rapidly donor generosity is now flowing back into the region.

-Behind those dollars sit more than 500 active funds, each with its own story and purpose,scholarships that underwrite a teen’s first foray to Outward Bound, estates that keep shelters warm through winter, giving circles that pool $25 a month to back grassroots projects.
+Behind those dollars sit more than 500 active funds, each with its own story and purpose, scholarships that underwrite a teen’s first foray to Outward Bound, estates that keep shelters warm through winter, Giving Circles that pool $50 a month contributions to back grassroots projects.

 What’s Next for Acorn.